-Loyal staff.
 There is no loyalty anymore, is there?

 However, you have not done anything special for the horizontal mover.
-Therefore, when times get tough, horizontal movers find it easier to jump ship.
+Therefore, when times get tough, they will find it much easier to jump ship.

 The trick is to identify what talent looks like in the first place.
 A talent that can be fostered, grown, and nurtured.
 A talent that can be moved vertically.

 Recruitment tips & advice